 5. Is H4CBD the same thing as HHC?

-No, H4CBD and HHC are different, but based on their origins, it’s natural to get the two cannabinoids confused.
+No, H4CBD and HHC are different.
+Based on their origins, it’s natural to get the two cannabinoids confused.
 Just as H4CBD is a hydrogenated form of CBD, HHC is a hydrogenated form of THC.
-While H4CBD is believed to show greater activity at the CB1 receptors than CBD, though, HHC is generally believed to actually be somewhat weaker than conventional THC.
+While H4CBD is believed to show greater activity at the CB1 receptors than CBD, HHC is generally believed to actually be somewhat weaker than conventional THC.
+Both examples show how hydrogenation can make modulate the potency of a substance.

 6. Are there strains with H4CBD?

-No, there are no strains of cannabis or hemp containing H4CBD since this cannabinoid is not naturally occurring.
-Since it is not possible to extract natural H4CBD, this cannabinoid can only be made by hydrogenation.
+No, there are no strains of cannabis or hemp containing H4CBD because this cannabinoid is not naturally occurring.
+Since it is not possible to extract natural H4CBD, this cannabinoid can only be made artificially.

 7. What is the best type of H4CBD product?

 So far, users generally seem to prefer H4CBD vapes and gummies.
-Over time, though, expect H4CBD capsules, tablets, and even topicals to also come into high demand.
-Whichever type of product it may be, H4CBD products should contain simple ingredients and be accompanied by thorough lab reports.
+Over time, we expect H4CBD capsules, tablets, and, even, topicals to also come into high demand.
+Whichever type of product you choose, H4CBD products should contain simple ingredients and be accompanied by thorough lab reports.

 8. What are some common H4CBD effects?